 3) Be OPEN for and SEEK feedback

 Most run groups require instructors for their entry level run group, but after that many drivers never sit with an instructor again.
 When you are speaking with group leaders and racers, on top of stating your goals, ask for feedback.
 Seek out instructors to jump in the car with you, even as your driving skills continue to advance.
+See if faster drivers will do a lead-follow on track.
 You may develop bad habits over several track days and never notice them until someone else hops in the car with you.
-Even the top level drivers in the world get (and use) feedback from others.
+Even the world’s top level drivers get (and use) feedback from others, constantly.

 2) Have a passenger seat